Your Guide to a Weekend in Disneyland Paris

 - Caset Jr. – le Petit Train du Cirque

 Frontierland was the last part of the park we explored.
-If you want to go on Thunder Mountain (pictured above), go early in the morning or Fastpass it early in the day.
+If you want to go on Thunder Mountain (pictured above), go early in the morning.
 By the afternoon when we were there, there was a 2-hour wait and 3 hours until the next Fastpass slot.

 In comparison, the Thunder Mesa Riverboat Landing only has a 15min wait and is a lovely relaxing boat trip around the lake in Frontierland.
 Perfect post-lunch activity!